abrahami/abrahami.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-My name is Abraham Israeli.
-People who know me name me Avrahami.
-I am a data science researcher and mostly interested in computational social science.
+My name is Abraham Israeli, although those familiar with me refer to me as Avrahami.
+My professional focus lies in the field of data science research, particularly within the realm of computational social science.

 Matan is the king! the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.